hauva69/pgn4web/chrome-extension/README.txt

 synch might not be supported for self-hosted extensions. http://crbug.com/47327

-background.html
-replace the file download code for the popup page with the downloads API, currently experimental; make sure it works with data URIs. http://crbug.com/12133
+background.html: replace file download code with the downloads API replace the file download code for popup.html witht he download API, currently experimental; make sure it works with data URIs. http://crbug.com/12133

-background.html
-show an help prompt after new installs, using the extension API, currently experimental. no crbug yet
+background.html: help prompt after new install use the extension API, currently experimental. no crbug yet

+tablebase-gue.js: support larger set of tablebase replace the lokasoft tablebase with http://chess.jaet.org/endings/ once the DTM metric is available.

 Bugs: